alphanodes/additionals/docs/manual.rst

 The following plugin options are available to be edited by users with administration rights in the area **Contents**:

-* Text for login page.
+Text for login page
   This section is for a short information on the login page below the login mask.
 For example who to contact in order to get Redmine access.

-* Global sidebar.
+Global sidebar
   Place your global information here, if needed.
 Use wiki links or available macros that can be seen by every one.

-* Project wide footer.
+Project wide footer
   In case you want to put some information about your company or for your imprint.
 Here you can also use wiki syntax for structuring your text.

 Settings
 ++++++++